-Crimes committed on the internet continue to rise year after year, resulting in significant losses for businesses and individuals of all ages and backgrounds.
+Reports of crimes committed on the internet rise every year, resulting in significant financial losses for businesses and individuals of all ages and backgrounds.

-OJJDP also supports 61 Internet Crimes Against Children (ICAC) task forces nationwide to help law enforcement develop responses to online child victimization.
+OJJDP also supports 61 Internet Crimes Against Children task forces nationwide to help law enforcement agencies respond to online child victimization.

-Additionally, the Law Enforcement Cyber Center, supported by the Bureau of Justice Assistance, assists investigators, police chiefs, officers, and prosecutors who are investigating and preventing crimes that involve technology.
-The center provides resources supporting cybercrime investigations, digital forensics, and information systems security.
+The Law Enforcement Cyber Center, supported by the Bureau of Justice Assistance, assists law enforcement personnel, digital forensic investigators, and prosecutors who investigate and work to prevent crimes involving technology.

 Visit the following pages for additional information and resources from OJP and other federal sources: